-Money: Major foreign currencies - particularly US$ and Euros - and travelers cheques are accepted and are convertible at banks and bureau de changes in the main towns and tourist areas.
+Money: Major foreign currencies - particularly US$ and Euros - and travelers' cheques are accepted and are convertible at banks and bureau de changes in the main towns and tourist areas.
 Credit cards are not widely accepted and carry poor exchange rates.
 Banks seldom offer ATM facilities.
 Visitors may be expected to pay in foreign currency at game parks.
 Don't change money in the street.

 Health: All visitors and travelers are required to present an International Yellow Fever Immunization Certificate upon arrival.
-It is also advisable to take anti malarial precautions before departure or consult your doctor or Travel clinic before you plan your African safari adventure tour.
+It is also advisable to take anti-malarial precautions before departure or consult your doctor or Travel clinic before you plan your African safari adventure tour.

-Climate: Generally dry and hot with cool nights/mornings from June-October, short rains from November to mid-December, long rains March-May but the seasons can vary.
+Climate: Generally dry and hot with cool nights/mornings from June-October, short rains from November to mid-December, and long rains March-May but the seasons can vary.

 Safari photo: Bring film and batteries for your camera with you.
 Protect your camera from dust and keep equipment and film spools cool.
 It is courteous to ask permission before photographing the local Tanzanian people.
-If you intend to take a lot of people pictures, be sure to bring an instant camera with you so that you can leave a picture with people you photograph.
+If you intend to take a lot of people's pictures, be sure to bring an instant camera with you so that you can leave a picture with the people you photograph.

 Baggage: Baggage on safari is limited to one bag, plus one small piece of hand baggage per person (excluding a camera bag).
 In total, this should not weight more than 20kg.
 Suitcases and other heavier items can be stored in town hotels whilst clients are on safari.